 • Add in the flour and mix well until it is all incorporated and no pieces of raw flour remain.

 • Pour in the chicken broth and heavy cream and mix until it is combined.
 Allow the mixture to bubble and thicken (reduce the heat if needed).
 Once the mixture thickens, remove it from the heat and let it cool as you prepare the pie crusts.
+It will continue to thicken as it cools.

-• Unroll the pie dough and use a cookie cutter or measuring cup to cut out circles that are 2.5 inches in diameter.
+• Unroll the pie dough and use a small cookie cutter or measuring cup to cut out circles that are 2.5 inches in diameter.
 Place these circles into the cups of a mini muffin pan pressing in on the sides as needed.

 • Once the filling cools, scoop out about 1 tablespoon of filling into each pie cup.
+Make sure to not overfill the mini cups so that the filling doesn't completely ooze out while baking

 • Combine the scraps of remaining dough from the pie bottoms and reroll it out.
 Use a small circle (I used my tablespoon-sized measuring spoon) to cut out small circles about 1.25 inches in diameter for the top of the pies.
 These tops do not need to completely cover the pies, they are just added to help prevent the pie filling from drying out when baked.